Funding Alliance Ministries

 The GCF funds administrative support ministries

-The majority of GCF funds designated for administration at the C&MA National Office (9.2 percent shown in the chart at the right) goes toward supporting overseas work.
+The majority of GCF funds designated for administration at the C&MA National Office goes toward supporting overseas work.
 Sixty percent of the Great Commission Fund goes directly toward missionary support.
 Sixteen percent supports work in the United States.

 Whether through the local church or in places where Jesus’ name has never been spoken, the GCF provides for the following: